ramonfontes/vnd/README.md

 ## Running on locally
-If you want to run the VND on locally, you have to install a Web Server, PHP (newest version), Flash Plugin and open /bin-debug/index.html file on your browser.
+If you want to run the VND on locally, you have to install a Web Server, PHP (can be a newest version), Flash Plugin and open /bin-debug/index.html file on your browser.

 ## Publications